zushenyan/Resume/README.md

 #### Senior Engineer (2017/1 ~ present)
 #### Frontend Engineer (2016/1 ~ 2017/1)

 Develop new features for websites with over 1 million users.
-Create campaigns, A/B testing and also help marketing teams wit h integrating business analysit tools.
+Create campaigns, A/B testing and also help marketing teams with integrating business analysit tools.
 Besides these, I participate in architecture design for frontend team and mentoring juniors.

 Works & Toys
-===
+---

 - 2017
   - [graphql-sso-example](https://github.com/zushenyan/graphql-sso-example) - Toying with GraphQL and SSO.
 - 2015